shevlopmes/knapsack/README.md

 If you're using SWI-Prolog:

-In command line write swipl -s main.pl -- main  (this will run an app with argument "main" which triggers the default mode)/
+In command line write swipl -s main.pl -- main  (this will run an app with argument "main" which triggers the default mode)

 There's an interface for tests on some pre-determined data.
 For it you should write swipl -s main.pl -- test